az-digital/az_quickstart/CONTRIBUTING.md

 container, so if you want to see the code use `lando ssh` or  `ddev ssh` to ssh into the container, or follow the [instructions below for accessing code via Visual Studio Code](#user-content-visual-studio-code-integration).

+**Note:** The Lando and DDEV installs create an admin Drupal user with username and password `azadmin`.

 ### Lando
 ```